 I’ve been dreaming about making churros for years now, but the problem is I really dislike deep frying in my house; the smell, the mess and I just feel greasy afterwards!
 Am I alone on this?
 I’ve been perfectly fine enjoying fried churros at restaurants and food trucks until now, when I decided it was about time to see how a baked churro would turn out at home.
 I was pleasantly surprised!!

 They didn’t take long to make and they were fairly easy to do as well.
 You need to make sure you have a piping bag and a star tip or else you won’t be able to accomplish the classic churro shape.
 After making the simple dough, you pipe strips of the dough onto a baking sheet, bake for 25 minutes and then roll the churros in sugar.
 Sounds pretty simple?
 It absolutely is, and with less mess than frying!
 Of course I still love fried churros but I really, really enjoyed the baked version, and I’d choose the baked version over frying any day!

 The day I was testing this recipe my neighbour invited me over for taco Tuesday with a few friends!
 Talk about perfect timing!
 I came with 2 dozen baked churros and a jar of caramel sauce ready to be tested!
 I found after packaging up the churros in a container they went soft and I lost the sugar coating, so I reheated them in the oven and re-rolled the churros in sugar at her place.
-I left with an empty container and a jar licked clean, needless to say they were a big hit!
+They were a big hit, I left with an empty container and a jar licked clean!

 Happy Cinco de Mayo!